 - 12.1.1 The Official Wind Direction, in relation to the Judging Line (i.e., right to left or left to right), will be determined by the Chief Judge.
-The Official Wind Direction dictates whether Form B (wind from the right) or C (wind from the left) will be used for judging the Performance. - 12.1.2 If the Official Wind Direction must be changed during the Program, then a fifteen (15) minute notice must be given to all remaining competitors.
+The Official Wind Direction dictates which form will be used for judging the Performance. - 12.1.2 If the Official Wind Direction must be changed during the Program, then a fifteen (15) minute notice must be given to all remaining competitors.